BernhardPosselt/presentations/slides/aiagents.md

 * Dealing with language instead of numbers
 * Making use of generative AI
 * Fine with incorrectness as long as correct results outweigh incorrect ones
-* Think virus scanners using heuristics to determine if a file is a virus rather than checksums: high rate of false positives but likely to also detect unknown threats

 ---